Brownian Motion in the Hilbert Space of Quantum States along with the Ricci Flow and Stochastically Emergent Einstein-Hilbert Action: Formulating a Well-Defined Feynman Path-Integral Measure for Quantum Fields in the Presence of Gravity: Ricci Flow, Cosmological Constant and CDM Model

-Actually, upon Hamilton's theorem \cite{hamilton1}, the deviation matrix $\varepsilon$ is positive definite for $D=3$ dimensions, hence the cosmological constant $\Lambda$ is a positive number on closed 3-manifolds.
-On the other hand, we see surprisingly that in $D=3$ dimensions the constant component and the $\varepsilon$-linear term of (\ref {a-16}) vanish and we are left with only the cosmological constant $\Lambda \propto e^{-4\zeta K t} \zeta^2 O(\varepsilon^2)$ which is in essential an extremely small amplitude.
-Thus, on three-dimensional space $M$ we have: $R=\mathcal R-2 \Lambda$, and consequently the cosmological term $-2\Lambda$ is simply inserted beside the scalar curvature $\mathcal R$ within the Einstein-Hilbert Lagrangian density:
+On the other hand, we see surprisingly that in $D=3$ dimensions the two first leading terms of (\ref {a-16}) vanish and we only obtain the constant term $2\Lambda$ on the right-hand side of the equation.
+Thus, on the three-dimensional space $M$ we readily find $R=-\mathcal R+2 \Lambda$.
+Consequently, the Jacobian term (\ref{a-11}) must be revised via this precision, and the cosmological constant term $-2\Lambda$ has to be simply inserted beside the scalar curvature $\mathcal R$ within the Einstein-Hilbert Lagrangian density.
+Strictly speaking, we will obtain:

-Therefore, according to the above calculations the cosmological constant emerges only upon the matric evolution of the space manifold, hence independent from the matter fields and the zero-point energy fluctuations of quantum field theory.
-In principle, the cosmological constant $\Lambda$ has an entropic source due to the Ricci flow of the universe three-dimensional geometry, but not an inevitable consequence of matter fields.
-Therefore, it seems that the Wiener fractal gravity would give a reliable consistent answer to the cosmological constant problem \cite{hobson, weinberg-cos} and the nature of dark energy.\footnote{See \cite{cai} for another entropic viewpoint to the cosmological constant via the holographic approach in quantum gravity.}
+Therefore, according to the above calculations, the cosmological constant emerges only upon the metric evolution on the space manifold.
+In other words, the source of the cosmological constant in the Wiener fractal gravity is purely geometric/entropic and independent from the matter fields or the zero-point energy fluctuations of the quantum field theory.
+That is, the cosmological constant $\Lambda$ has an entropic source due to the Ricci flow of the three-dimensional geometry of the universe and is not an inevitable consequence of the matter fields and their interactions.
+In addition, since $\Lambda \propto e^{-4\zeta K t} \zeta^2 \mathcal O(\varepsilon^2)$, the cosmological constant has essentially an extremely small amplitude.\footnote{In principle, here $\Lambda$ is itself a field on space-time manifold.
+Nevertheless, to align the Wiener fractal gravity with the standard formulation in the literature, we should make an approximation and insert the mean value of $\Lambda$ in the Enstein-Hilbert action in (\ref {a-17}).} Consequently, it seems that the Wiener fractal gravity would provide a new insight to the cosmological constant problem \cite{hobson, weinberg-cos} and the nature of dark energy.\footnote{See \cite{cai} for another entropic interpretation of the cosmological constant via the holographic approach in quantum gravity.}